d1vanov/quentier/INSTALL.md

  * Optional although recommended dependency: [Google breakpad](https://chromium.googlesource.com/breakpad/breakpad)

-Although it is theoretically possible to use different Qt versions to build Quentier and its dependencies, it is highly non-recommended as it can cause all sort of building and/or runtime issues.
+Although it is theoretically possible to use different Qt versions to build Quentier and its dependencies, it is highly not recommended as it can cause all sort of building and/or runtime issues.

 ## Building

-Quentier uses [CMake](https://cmake.org) meta-build system to find all the necessary libraries and to generate makefiles or IDE project files.
+Quentier uses [CMake](https://cmake.org) build system to find all the necessary libraries and to generate makefiles or IDE project files.
 Prior to building Quentier you should build and install all of its dependencies listed above.

 Here are the basic steps of building Quentier (on Linux and OS X / macOS):